Casimir Stabilization of Fluctuating Electronic Nematic Order

 \section{Discussion \& Outlook}

 In our work we have examined the experimental feasibility of using the Casimir effect to stabilize fluctuating pre-formed nematic Fermi liquid phases, in particular of quantum Hall stripes.
 Our investigation of a particular control set-up---using an optically birefringent \ce{BaTiO3} plate---reveals that the Casimir stabilization mechanism can reach stabilization energy scales up to \(10^4\) times larger than previously known mechanisms for macroscopic stripe alignment\cite{stanescu_finite-temperature_2000, cooper_investigation_2001}.
-We stress that even though our system partially serves to demonstrate the viability of the Casimir control mechanism at large, in light of our analysis, the birefringent plate control of a quantum Hall system provides a simple and compelling experimental set up for the vacuum cavity control of correlated quantum order.
-We mention that another promising realization of Casimir stabilization lies in utilizing two-dimensional anisotropic metamaterials for the purpose of engineering the electromagnetic environment.
+We stress that even though our system partially serves to demonstrate the viability of the Casimir control mechanism at large, in light of our analysis, the birefringent plate control of a quantum Hall system provides a simple and compelling experimental set up for the vacuum electromagnetic control of correlated quantum order.
+In particular our setup carries the benefit of admitting even quantitative estimates of optical control strengths.
+By introducing an in-plane magnetic field, much like carried out in the studies of stabilization through inherent crystal anisotropies~\cite{pan_strongly_1999, cooper_investigation_2001}, a tunable orientation selecting field competing with the preferred direction of the Casimir control can be introduced.
+We believe that measurements of the critical in-plane field, at which the preferred conductivity easy-axis of the birefringent plate is overwhelmed by the easy-axis preferred by the magnetic field, can allow precise estimates of the Casimir control energy scale.
+We also mention that another promising realization of Casimir stabilization lies in utilizing two-dimensional anisotropic metamaterials for the purpose of engineering the electromagnetic environment.
 For example, arrays of metallic ellipses or wires deposited on the 2DES, with a spacer layer in between controlling the distance, effect the same stabilization mechanism as that of the birefringent plate, due to the optical anisotropy of the arrays.
+This might be favorable to experimental considerations, when compared to the birefringent plate.
 Our work should also encourage investigations---theoretical and experimental---of the Casimir stabilization of other, phenomenologically similar electronic nematic orders: specifically \ce{Sr3Ru2O7} in a large magnetic field but also, perhaps more speculatively, cuprate and iron-based high-temperature superconductors\cite{fradkin_nematic_2010}.